xibosignage/xibo-linux/README.md

 - Open _build directory and run `ctests`

 ## Binary distribution
-To run package that you've built on another machine you need to copy `Player` executable together with `libs` folder and `XiboExamples` folder from `source-dir/_build/Player`
+To run on another machine the package that you've built you need to copy `Player` executable together with `libs` folder and `XiboExamples` folder from `source-dir/_build/Player`